MI-AFP/tutorials/tutorials/01_fp-env.md

 greet :: String -> String
 ```

-[Stack] is really powerful tool, you can find more by reading documentation or just with `stack --help`.
+[Stack] is really powerful tool, you can find more by reading documentation or just with `stack --help` or read [docs](https://docs.haskellstack.org/en/stable/README/).

+### Stack config files and dependencies

+You might have noticed that [Stack] uses not just `.cabal` file but also `stack.yaml` and `package.yaml`.
+Also somehow takes care of the needed dependencies.

+*TODO*

+Further, [Stack] also provides [dependency visualization](https://docs.haskellstack.org/en/stable/dependency_visualization/) via well-known tool Dot (GraphViz).

 ## Task assignment

 To test out the workflow check the dummy homework [MI-AFP/hw00](https://github.com/MI-AFP/hw00) where you will learn how you should get, complete, check, and submit homework (especially useful if you are not familiar with [GitHub] and [Travis CI]).
 By working on such homework, you might also learn new things which you encounter in tests and skeletons.

 For your first assignment, visit [MI-AFP/hw01](https://github.com/MI-AFP/hw01).
-The task consists of writing simple expression and looking up information with [Hoogle], [Hayoo] and/or GHCi.
+The task consists of writing simple expression and looking up information with [Hoogle], [Hayoo!] and/or GHCi.

 ## Further reading